 In 2020, TikTok became the most downloaded app worldwide, overtaking Facebook, Instagram, and Zoom.(1) The App Annie State of Mobile report shows TikTok is currently on track to hit 1.2 billion active users in 2021.
 Demographic wise, 78% of TikTok users are under 39 with 30% falling between the ages of 20-29 based on a recent report published by Statista.(2) While the age group is younger, what is important to note is that Millennials and Gen Z’s are becoming the largest demographic in the workforce as Baby Boomers retire.
 Millennials have already become the largest group of professionals in the U.S. Labor Force, making up 1/3 of employees.(3)

-If one thing is for certain from these stats, TikTok usage is rapidly on the rise, especially for younger generations.
+If one thing is for certain from these stats, TikTok Recruiter usage is rapidly on the rise, especially for younger generations.
 Companies want to be able to get in front of the right candidates for opportunities, which is why more companies have flocked to TikTok, where the largest demographic in the workforce is spending their time.

-How are companies using TikTok for recruitment?
+How are companies using a TikTok Recruiter?

 Despite what the statistics show, TikTok can still seem like an unusual place to spend time recruiting candidates.
 How do you approach potential candidates on TikTok?
 What kind of videos should you post?
 Below are a few different video ideas that companies can try to attract talent: